 The hypocrisy that manifested itself on capital grounds reaffirmed the extent to which blacks are trivialized.
 For the umpteenth time, there was a red alert to their non-existence in America’s pecking order and its blatant opposition towards black lives mattering.

 We had trusted nevertheless, that this seditious white-on-white insurrection would serve as a warning sign to whites of an imminent self-implosion.
 Unequivocally, white America was handed clear evidence of just how much its self-contrived paranoia of blacks paled in comparison to the actual threat posed by its own, albeit it was to no avail.

 What really compressed my soul into a single agony of prayer was the appalling image of Officer Eugene Goodman being chased like a fugitive by Trump agitators; too petrified to pull his weapon or wield that baton in his hand.

 Uglier still, was my sneaking suspicion that his white counterparts would not have hesitated to pop a cap in a black agitator’s behind.

 And what a pity, that harrowing portrait of black custodians sweeping up trash and mopping up damages left by a white mob who had just hung nooses around the capitol grounds.

 Not nary a white sole stooped to assist in the degrading task of cleaning up blood, broken chards of glass, and yes, human excrement.
-By and large, a missed opportunity to denounce white supremacy, build social capital, bolster black people's faith in equality and racial pride.
+By and large, an opportunity to denounce white supremacy, build social capital, bolster black people's faith in equality and racial pride was missed.

 Eye-witnessing this three-ring circus, I underwent an echoing epiphany.
 Primarily, that not much was won by the previous election of a black president or is to be expected from the recent election of a black vice president.
 Or by those claiming to be so intellectually superior, politically correct, and so call united with black people in their cause—and yet so oblivious.